-The sequence of function returns a vector containing the entropy for each sequence of the provided sequence object.
+The sequence object.
 By default, sequient() normalizes the entropy by dividing the value of $h(\pi_1, \ldots, \pi_s)$ by the entropy of the alphabet.
 The latter is indeed an upper bound of the entropy that corresponds to the maximal possible entropy when the sequence length is a multiple of the alphabet size.
 The normalized entropy has a maximal value of 1.
 Unstandardized entropies can be obtained with the norm=F option.